Agentic Inequality: Implications of Agentic Inequality

 \subsubsection{Industrial Organisation and Market Structures}

-In industry, the core tension is between market concentration and more open competition.
-Disparities in agent deployment risk accelerating the rise of "superstar firms" through two mechanisms \citep{agrawal_prediction_2022, kapoor_build_2025}.
-First, dominant firms can leverage proprietary data to create more capable agents, which improve services, attract more users, and generate yet more data – a powerful feedback loop that smaller rivals may find difficult to replicate.
-Second, large firms may be able to deploy a greater \textit{quantity} of agents to automate internal processes and accelerate innovation at a scale that is hard to attain for smaller competitors.
-However, the declining cost and increasing availability of powerful agentic platforms could also act as an equalising force by lowering barriers to entry, enabling startups to orchestrate sophisticated operations that previously required significant human capital.
+In industry, the central question is whether agents intensify concentration or widen competition.
+Unequal deployment could accelerate the rise of ``superstar firms'' through two mechanisms.
+First, dominant firms may be able to use proprietary data to build more capable agents, improving services, attracting more users, and generating still more data in a feedback loop that smaller rivals may find difficult to match \citep{Korinek2025}.
+Second, larger firms may be able to deploy greater numbers of agents to automate internal processes and accelerate innovation at a scale beyond the reach of smaller competitors.
+Yet the opposite dynamic is also possible.
+The declining cost and increasing availability of powerful agentic platforms could also act as an equalising force by lowering barriers to entry, enabling startups to run operations that previously required substantial human capital.